Our skilled volunteer board oversees our strategic direction.

 I have also been inspired by my eldest daughter, who recently spent two weeks during year 12 volunteering overseas in the Philippines, where she taught children at local and Indigenous schools.
 Her passion for social justice has made me want to follow in her footsteps, and carry on this work for change in a developing organisation such as East Timor Hearts Fund.

-Having only very recently been appointed, I have taken on the role of Chair of the Finance and Audit Committee, which is a space where I feel that I can add value and enhance the processes and reporting capability of the executive to the board.
+I am chair of the finance and audit committee, which is a space where I feel that I can add value and enhance the processes and reporting capability of the executive to the board.
 With time, I hope to flourish in my role and expand it as East Timor Hearts Fund too progresses and evolves.

 I have had a long association with Timor-Leste, since living there between 2001- 2003.
 After returning to Australia I have travelled to Timor-Leste annually, for personal and professional reasons.
 I am passionate about building the capacity of the health system in Timor-Leste, and contributing to better wellbeing outcomes for Timorese people.